Logeshwari0502/DISCRETE-FOURIER-TRANSFORM-/README.md

 # RESULT:
 Thus, the Discrete Fourier Transform and Fast Fourier Transform of the given sequence were obtained and its magnitude and phase spectrum were plotted.
-# EXP 1 A : COMPUTATION OF DFT USING DIRECT AND FFT

-# AIM:

-# To Obtain DFT and FFT of a given sequence in SCILAB.

-# APPARATUS REQUIRED:
-PC installed with SCILAB.

-# PROGRAM:
-// DISCRETE FOURIER TRANSFORM

-# OUTPUT:

-# RESULT: